-Prerequisite: Completion of the following with a grade of "C" or better: CD 123, 124, 125, 126, 127, 128, 129 and 143
+Prerequisite: CD 123, 124, 125, 126, 127, 128, 129, 143 or equivalent with a grade of "C" or better or "CR"

 Corequisite: CD 132 or previous enrollment

 10 hours paid or 8 hours unpaid work experience per week Under supervision at approved field placement sites, students will participate in all classroom activities.
 Students will design and modify the environment, develop and supervise learning experiences, handle routines and respond to individual and group needs under two years of age.